cmc-corpora/cmc-corpora.github.io/content/post/2015_janes-konferenca/index.md

 ---

-The members of the [JANES project](https://nl.ijs.si/janes) have been organizing a conference on corpus-linguistc and NLP aspects of CMC discourse ([Slovenščina na spletu in v novih medijih](https://nl.ijs.si/janes/dogodki/konferenca-2015/), University of Ljubljana, 25.–27.
+The members of the [JANES project](https://nl.ijs.si/janes) have been organizing a conference on corpus-linguistic and NLP aspects of CMC discourse ([Slovenščina na spletu in v novih medijih](https://nl.ijs.si/janes/dogodki/konferenca-2015/), University of Ljubljana, 25.–27.
 November 2015).